jamesjingyi/mac-setup/README.md

 ![Screenshot of the Windows and Mission Control settings in macOS](Windows-and-Mission-Control-settings.png)

 ### 3.1.4 - Trackpad
-I turn on the gesture for `App Exposé` - `Swipe Down with Three Fingers`
+I change the gesture for Mission Control to Swipe Up with Three Fingers I turn on the gesture for `App Exposé` - `Swipe Down with Three Fingers`

 ### 3.1.5 - Keyboard Shortcuts